 (1) Where is Christ found today?

 Invariably, a large portion of Christians will answer this question by stating that Christ is in heaven (Acts 1:9–11).
 Because their respective visions interpret the nature of God and heaven differently, however, they have slightly different views on this point.
-On the one hand, classical (conservative) Catholics and Protestants believe Christ is in heaven having a “spiritualized” (timeless) soul-like body.
+On the one hand, classical (conservative) Catholics and Protestants believe Christ is in heaven with a “spiritualized” (timeless) soul-like body.
 On the other hand, postmodern (liberal) Christians believe Christ is in another more spiritually (timeless) evolved dimension of the universe, having a spiritualized soul-like “body.”
 Both views hold that in heaven, Christ no longer has a material spatiotemporal body.
 For all practical purposes, then, they believe that after His ascension, Christ assumed the same divine existence He had “before” the incarnation.
 Radically disagreeing with both views, the Adventist vision adopts the biblical view that Christ is in heaven with the same spatial limitations imposed by His human body (1 John 4:2).
 In other words, after the ascension, Christ continued to have the same human body He had during the incarnation.
 The spatial limitations of Christ’s body prompted Him and the Father to send the Holy Spirit as Christ’s representative (John 14:16, 17) to “dwell” with humans.
 By determining the reality (ontology) of Christ, visions predetermine the nature of spirituality and spiritual disciplines required to enter into union with God.

 Though the Adventist vision places a spatial distance between Christ and humanity, the classical and postmodern visions place an ontological distance.
 Spirituality and spiritual disciplines must “bridge” the distance.
-Correctly, Christian theologians have always spoken of Christ as “the highest revelation” of God’s being.
+Christian theologians have always correctly spoken of Christ as “the highest revelation” of God’s being.
 By denying that Christ has a material historical body in heaven, however, they imply that such revelation is no longer necessary.
 They claim that since the incarnation and ascension of Jesus, there is a new and better spiritual way to reach the very presence and being of God beyond the incarnated historical Christ.
 This new way is through the sacraments and spiritual disciplines.
 The inconsistency of this conviction extends to many foundational issues in the classical and postmodern systems of Catholic and Protestant theologies.
-These Christians unfortunately forget that while Christ was ascending to heaven, angels reminded His disciples of the promise that “‘this Jesus, who was taken up from you into heaven, will come in the same way as you saw him go into heaven’” (Acts 1:11).5
+These Christians unfortunately forget that while Christ was ascending to heaven, angels reminded His disciples of the promise that “‘this Jesus, who was taken up from you into heaven, will come in the same way as you saw him go into heaven’” (Acts 1:11, ESV).5

 Where is Christ today?
 He is in heaven and soon will return (John 14:3).
 This does not mean that humanity must wait until Christ’s second coming to experience union with Him.
 Because Christ was, and through all eternity will be, the highest and deepest revelation of God, believers must relate to Him by remembering Him as they meditate on all His words and actions.
 Christ instituted holy communion so that, until He comes back, we may relate to Him by bringing back to mind what He has done, taught, and promised throughout the history of salvation, especially during His earthly ministry (1 Cor.
 11:25, 26).
 Moreover, through the invisible presence of the Holy Spirit as Christ’s representative by our side, we have all the advantages the disciples had when Christ lived with them.
 Obviously, we long to see Him face to face.
 At His second coming, we will find eternal rest in Christ and His kingdom.